Bivariate Covariance Functions of P\'olya Type: Introduction

-That is, a separable model assumes that all components share the same spatial correlation structure and differs only in their variances.
-In particular, the scale parameter is the same for both marginal and cross-covariances.
+That is, a separable model assumes that all components share the same spatial correlation structure and differ only in their variances.
+In particular, the scale parameter is the same for both marginal and cross-covariance functions.
 The class \eqref{eq:class} is more flexible allowing each field to have distinct smoothness, scale, and variance parameters and admitting flexible cross-correlation between the fields.
-Given the univariate correlation function $\psi$, our goal is to find the parameter sets for which the function $C$ in \eqref{eq:class} is a covariance function.
-Clearly, if the components are uncorrelated, i.e. $\rho = 0$, then $C$ is always a bivariate covariance function.
+Given a univariate correlation function $\psi$, our goal is to find the parameter sets for which the function $\C$ in \eqref{eq:class} is a covariance function.
+Clearly, if the components are uncorrelated, i.e.\ $\rho = 0$, then $\C$ is always a bivariate covariance function.
 Thus, we are interested in $|\rho| > 0$.
+Furthermore, if $\psi_{11} = \psi_{22} = \psi_{12}$ then $|\rho| \le 1$ is also sufficient.